What are Management Options for ALS?

 These are management options that can help you care for you lung issues.
 If you have questions make sure to ask member of your team.

 Follow-up with our team at National Jewish Health is recommended every 2-3 months.
-This can be coordinated with your University appointments.
+This can be coordinated with your other appointments.
+Call the ALS Team directly if you have trouble getting appointments.
 Spirometry measures your lung function.
 It will be done at every visit (if you are able to do this).
-We follow the Forced Vital Capacity (FVC), which is a spirometry measure.
-This is a surrogate measure of your lung volume or lung capacity.
+We also follow the Forced Vital Capacity (FVC), which is a measure of the amount of air you can blow out.

 What are other Local and National Resources?